Tuckmd/Tuckmd.github.io/_pages/about.md

 Thank you for your interest in my work.
 On this site you can find links and descriptions of my [publications](/publications/), a [map of my presentations](/talkmap.html), and other [CV items](/cv/).
 I also build and post [research analytics tools](/posts/2024/01/author-analytics/) and occasionally write about research methodology.
 You can find these in the [Blog](/year-archive/) section.

 If you are interested in collaborating on a project, please feel free to reach out.
+Or, kill some time with this mass spec themed browser game I made!

 <div style="margin: 1.5rem 0; display: flex; gap: 16px; align-items: center; padding: 14px 18px; border: 1px solid #333; border-radius: 8px; background: rgba(0,0,20,0.4);">
   <img src="/images/rotating_saddle_clean.gif" style="width: 80px; height: 80px; object-fit: cover; border-radius: 6px; flex-shrink: 0;" />